MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 - If your device is registered to the Autopilot service and the profile is assigned on MEM portal, contact HoloLens [support](/hololens/) (see 'Support' card).
 Please open a support ticket and if applicable, include screenshots and logs by capturing [offline diagnostic logs](hololens-diagnostic-logs.md#offline-diagnostics) during the out-of-box-experience (OOBE).
 - To report an issue from the device, use the Feedback Hub app on your HoloLens.
 In Feedback Hub, select the **Enterprise Management** > **Device** category.
 - To provide general feedback on Autopilot for HoloLens, you can submit this [survey](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7vUmjNI0XhCp1T72ODD84xUMEM3TVJPOURBRkNVWkYwM0RWWEhJNVdJSi4u&wdLOR=cEF1F57F6-AD9B-4CCE-B919-AB5AE320A993)

+## Delete autopilot devices

+You may wish to no longer use a device for autopilot, or to register your devices to a different tenent.
+If you would like to do this, then read h[ow to delete autopilot devices.](/mem/autopilot/add-devices#delete-autopilot-devices)